marvinroman/wise-api-endpoint/README.md

 ### Response Status Codes:
 - 200 OK: The request was successful, and the task information is included in the response.
-- 400 Bad Request: The request is missing the required parameters or contains invalid data.
+- 400 Bad Request: The request is missing the required parameters, contains invalid data, or there is a script error.
 - 500 Internal Server Error: An error occurred on the server while processing the request.